SteffeyDev/react-native-popover-view/README.md

 * Adapts to changing content size
 * Automatically detects best placement on screen
 * Moves to stay visible on orientation change or when entering split-screen mode
-* Great for use in Tablets; you can put entire views that you would normally show in a modal (on a smaller device) into a popover, optionally give it an anchor point, and have it float on top of all of the other views.
+* Great for use in Tablets: you can put entire views that you would normally show in a modal (on a smaller device) into a popover, optionally give it an anchor point, and have it float on top of all of the other views.

 ## <a name="demo"/>Demo App